 17. Snowdon, Wales - The highest mountain in Wales in an impressive sight, as is the whole of Snowdonia, which makes an incredible staycation for those that love the outdoors.

-18. Stratford-Upon-Avon - The quaint English village is hugely popular with tourists mostly thanks to its connection with William Shakespeare, whose house you can visit here.
+18. Stratford-upon-Avon - This quaint English village is hugely popular with tourists thanks to its connection with William Shakespeare, whose house you can visit here.

-19. Dublin, Ireland - The capital of Ireland - and Guiness - is hugely popular as a holiday destination for many reasons.
+19. Dublin, Ireland - The capital of Ireland - and Guinness - is extremely popular as a holiday destination for many reasons.

-20. Giant's Causeway, Northern Ireland - Another UNESCO World Heritage Site, Giant's Causeway off the Northcoast of Northern Ireland has to be seen to be believed, and was formed as a result of a volcanic eruption.
+20. Giant's Causeway, Northern Ireland - Another UNESCO World Heritage Site, the Giant's Causeway off the north coast of Northern Ireland has to be seen to be believed and was formed as a result of a volcanic eruption.

-A weekend away - that isn't too far away - makes the perfect break for a couple.
-Here's our favourite romantic, quaint and cute places in the UK that make a great holiday for couples.
+A weekend away - and one that isn't too far away - makes the perfect break for a couple.
+Here are some of our favourite romantic, quaint and cute places in the UK that make a great holiday for couples.

-London has so much to do that it makes a great holiday for any purpose, whether solo, with the family or with your partner.
-Couples can head up to some of the skytop bars and enjoy some world class cocktails, visit some of the many - free to enter! - museums and galleries, or do some shopping at some of Europe's best shops.
+There's so much to do in London that it makes a great holiday for any purpose, whether solo, with the family or with your partner.
+Couples can head up to some of the skytop bars and enjoy some world-class cocktails, visit some of the many - free to enter - museums and galleries or do some shopping at some of Europe's best shops.
 Round off the weekend by getting your loved one some flowers at Sunday's Colombia Road Flower Market.

-Ok, so it's technically not in the UK!
-But Ireland is just a short flight away from all of the UK and is such a diverse and magical country that it's perfect for a couples weekend away.
+Ok, so it's technically not in the UK, but Ireland is just a short flight away from all of the UK and is such a diverse and magical country that it's perfect for a couples weekend away.
 If it's the big city you want then Dublin is one of Europe's best city breaks.
-But the countryside and coastline makes the perfect beautiful backdrop for a romantic holiday in the UK.
-Check out Donegal, the Cliffs of Moher or Killary Fjord for just some of the stunning must-see attractions.
+But the countryside and coastline makes the perfect beautiful backdrop for a romantic holiday.
+Check out Donegal, the Cliffs of Moher or Ring of Kerry for just some of the stunning must-see attractions.
 Smaller towns like Cork have their own magic too.

-A honeymoon is the ultimate couples holiday.
-One that will be remembered forever.
+A honeymoon is the ultimate couples holiday and is one that will be remembered forever.
 Why not plan yours in the UK?
-We've got loads of honeymoon deals that are as romantic and special as anywhere in the world.
-From stunning and unique accommodation like luxury tree houses to ultimate wellness retreats complete with spas, a staycation honeymoon is sure to be something special.
+We've got loads of honeymoon deals that are as romantic and special as anywhere else in the world.
+From stunning and unique accommodation like luxury tree houses to wellness retreats complete with spas, a staycation honeymoon is sure to be something special.